Asian Tri-Tip Steak Recipe: an easy marinade recipe that produces the juiciest grilled steak! Great for grilling or the stovetop.

 - Sherry vinegar - red wine vinegar or apple cider vinegar can work in place of the sherry vinegar

-- Soy sauce -full-sodium soy sauce will also work, but omit the pinch of salt from the recipe; to make this recipe gluten-free, se liquid coconut aminos or gluten-free soy sauce
+- Soy sauce -full-sodium soy sauce will also work, but omit the pinch of salt from the recipe

-- Ginger - substitute dried ginger with freshly grated ginger
+- Ginger - substitute dried ginger with 3x the amount of freshly grated ginger

 - Whisk together the vinegar, soy sauce, honey, olive oil, pepper, salt, ginger, onion, and garlic until combined in a large bowl.

 - Add the steak to the bowl and turn until covered in the marinade.
 Marinate the steak in the refrigerator for 30 minutes to 24 hours.